Motley Fool Dividend Investor vs Morningstar DividendInvestor: Which Dividend Service Wins?

 TraderHQ is reader-supported.
 We may earn a commission when you buy through links on our site.
 Learn more

 You’ve been going back and forth between two dividend-focused services that both promise reliable income from the stock market.
-Motley Fool Dividend Investor is bundled inside The Motley Fool’s Epic membership with four other scorecards.
+Motley Fool Dividend Investor is bundled inside The Motley Fool’s Epic membership with three other scorecards.
 Morningstar DividendInvestor is a standalone newsletter backed by a 20-year real-money portfolio.
 They sound similar.
 They’re not.

 Here’s exactly why, dimension by dimension.